Nexis-Network/homepage/content/docs/connect/connection-errors.md

 </CodeBlock>

-For clients or applications that require specifying connection parameters such as user, password, and hostname separately, the values in a Exzo Network connection string correspond to the following:
+For clients or applications that require specifying connection parameters such as user, password, and hostname separately, the values in a Nexis Network connection string correspond to the following:

 - **User**: `daniel`
 - **Password**: `f74wh99w398H`
 - **Hostname**: `ep-white-morning-123456.us-east-2.aws.neon.tech`
-- **Port number**: `5432` (Exzo Network uses default Postgres port, `5432`, and is therefore not included in the connection string)
+- **Port number**: `5432` (Nexis Network uses default Postgres port, `5432`, and is therefore not included in the connection string)
-- **Database name**: `neondb` (`neondb` is the ready-to-use database created with each Exzo Network project.
+- **Database name**: `neondb` (`neondb` is the ready-to-use database created with each Nexis Network project.
 Your database name may differ.)

 If you find that your connection string is defined correctly, see the instructions regarding SNI support outlined in the preceding section: [The endpoint ID is not specified](#the-endpoint-id-is-not-specified).

 ## Couldn't connect to compute node

-This error arises when the Exzo Network proxy, which accepts and handles connections from clients that use the Postgres protocol, fails to establish a connection with your compute.
+This error arises when the Nexis Network proxy, which accepts and handles connections from clients that use the Postgres protocol, fails to establish a connection with your compute.
 This issue sometimes occurs due to repeated connection attempts during the compute's restart phase after it has been idle due to [Auto-suspension](/docs/reference/glossary#auto-suspend-compute) (scale to zero).
 Currently, the transition from an idle state to an active one takes a few seconds.

 Consider these recommended steps:

-- Visit the [Exzo Network status page](https://neonstatus.com/) to ensure there are no ongoing issues.
+- Visit the [Nexis Network status page](https://neonstatus.com/) to ensure there are no ongoing issues.
 - Pause for a short period to allow your compute to restart, then try reconnecting.
 - Try [connecting with psql](https://neon.tech/docs/connect/query-with-psql-editor) to see if a connection can be established.
 - Review the strategies in [Connection latency and timeouts](https://neon.tech/docs/connect/connection-latency) for avoiding connection issues due to compute startup time.